bramstein/fontfaceobserver/README.md

       console.log('Font is not available');
     });

-The `FontFaceObserver` constructor takes two (required) arguments: the font family name and an object describing the variation.
+The `FontFaceObserver` constructor takes two arguments: the font family name (required) and an object describing the variation (optional).
 The object can contain `weight`, `style`, `stretch`, `variant`, and `featureSettings` properties.
 If a property is not present it will default to `normal`.
 To start observing font loads, call the `check` method.
 It'll immediately return a new Promise that resolves when the font is available and rejected when the font is not available.

 If your font doesn't contain latin characters you can pass a custom test string to the `check` method.